Bernie Sanders Says Brett Kavanaugh ‘Should Never Have Been Nominated,’ Supports His Impeachment

 https://twitter.com/search?q=kavanaugh&src=typed_query&f=image

 Harris notably serves on the Senate Judiciary Committee and questioned Kavanaugh during his nomination hearing.
-She claims that Kavanaugh lied to the United States Senate as well as the American people.
+She claims that Kavanaugh lied to the Senate, as well as the American people.

 “He was put on the Court through a sham process and his place on the Court is an insult to the pursuit of truth and justice,” she said.